bartoszgolek/NFlags/docs/README.md

 NFlags.Configure(configurator => configurator.SetConfiguration(...);
 ```

+There are two types of configuration providers `IConfig` and `IGenericConfig`.
+`IGenericConfig` require to return value in expected type (for argument using it), where  When using `IConfig` value returned by `Get` method is parsed using Converters.
+See [Converters](#converters) section.

+When both `IConfig` and `IGenericConfig` are provided, generic one takes precedence.

 #### Set dialect
 Dialect defines how flags and options are prefixed and how option value follows option.
 ```c#